Goldie Hawn: Early relationships

 Hawn's pre-fame boyfriends included actor Mark Goddard and singer Spiro Venduras.
 Her first husband was dancer (later director) Gus Trikonis, who appeared as a Shark gang member in West Side Story.
 They married on May 16, 1969, and separated on April 9, 1973.
 Hawn then dated stuntman Ted Grossman, Swedish actor Bruno Wintzell and Italian actor Franco Nero, but did not file for divorce from Trikonis until New Year's Eve 1975, after becoming engaged to musician Bill Hudson of the Hudson Brothers, whom she'd met the previous summer on a first-class flight from New York to Los Angeles.

 Hawn was granted a divorce in June 1976 and married Hudson on July 3 in Takoma Park, Maryland, where she grew up.
 They had two children, son Oliver (born September 7, 1976) and daughter Kate (born April 19, 1979).
 Hudson filed for divorce on August 15, 1980.
 Hawn subsequently had romances with French actor Yves Rénier and Moroccan businessman Victor Drai.
 The divorce from Hudson was finalized in March 1982.

 Kurt Russell

 Hawn has been in a relationship with Kurt Russell since Valentine's Day 1983.
 The couple first met while filming The One and Only, Genuine, Original Family Band in 1967, but became involved after reconnecting on the set of Swing Shift.
 They have a son together, Wyatt (born July 10, 1986).
 In 2000 and again in 2004, news outlets reported that Hawn and Russell were on the verge of breaking up.
 During the alleged separations, Hawn was linked to newsman Charles Glass and Pakistani former cricketer and former Prime Minister, Imran Khan.
-Hawn and Russell, who celebrated 40 years together in 2023, own homes in Canada (Vancouver), Colorado (Snowmass), New York (Manhattan), and California (Santa Ynez Valley, Brentwood, and Palm Desert).
+Hawn and Russell, who celebrated 40 years together in 2023, own homes in British Columbia, Canada (Vancouver), Colorado (Snowmass), New York (Manhattan), and California (Santa Ynez Valley, Brentwood, and Palm Desert).
 Hawn has said that she has no plans to marry Russell, stating that she "would have been long divorced if [she'd] been married," and that she and Russell chose to stay together and they do not feel that marriage "cements" a relationship.